 Chicano

-“Chicano” is a term used to describe a person born in the United States who is of Mexican descent, and this definition is mirrored in the Chicano restaurant inspired by the home cooking of co-founder Gabriel Pérez’s abuela (grandmother).
-Warm and welcoming, the eatery offers an à-la-carte menu of traditional and down-to-earth dishes, featuring hits like tacos al pastor (HKD168/3pcs), chicken mole (HKD258), and some of the best birria (HKD238) in town.
-We’re big fans of Chicano’s weekend brunch too, when we can savour our ultimate Mexican brekkie dishes, including chilaquiles (HKD158) and huevos rancheros (HKD148).
+“Chicano” is a term used to describe a person born in the United States who is of Mexican descent, and this definition is mirrored in the Chicano restaurant inspired by the home cooking of co-founder Gabriel Pérez’s grandmother.
+Warm and welcoming, the eatery offers an à-la-carte menu of traditional and down-to-earth dishes, featuring hits like tacos al pastor (HKD178), chicken mole (HKD258), and some of the best birria (HKD243) in town.
+We’re big fans of Chicano’s weekend brunch, when we can savour our ultimate Mexican brekkie dishes, including chilaquiles (HKD163) and huevos rancheros (HKD153).

 Chicano, G/F, 15 Gough Street, Central, 5595 3334, book here